zoubairdev/quiz_app/README.md

-# practice1
+# quiz_app

-A new Flutter application.
+A simple Quiz app Flutter application.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is my starting point to make series of Flutter applications.

 A few resources to get you started if this is your first Flutter project: